For US Healthcare Professionals

 Recommended by the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®)1,*

-Category 2A
+NCCN Category 2A

 Optimal treatment sequence for fourth line and beyond is not known.